spacefill/gibbon-mail/README.md

 Inside your mail templates folders, you can create multiple languages files for the same email, in the following format: `{lang}.(mjml|subject|txt)`.

-You also need to let a default file in case the language is not found or no language is requested.

 So, for example, your folder should look something like this:

 ```